esraaeiid/esraaeiid.github.io/_posts/2024-07-25-[GSoC] Write a Swift code generator to support the creation of SAM deployment descriptor.md

 To solve this problem, my Google Summer of Code project for 2024 focuses on automatically generating the AWSLambdaDeploymentDescriptor library based on the SAM template definition.
 This generated code will be used by the Swift-based DSL to create the SAM YAML templates needed to deploy Lambda functions and their dependencies to AWS.

-In this article, I’ll share the progress Sébastien Stormacq (my mentor) and I made over the past few weeks, the challenges we encountered, and the remaining steps to complete this proof of concept (POC).
+In this article, I’ll share the progress Sébastien Stormacq (my mentor) and I made over the past few weeks, the challenges we encountered, and the remaining steps to complete this implementation.

 Main repository: [swift-aws-lambda-sam-dsl](https://github.com/sebsto/swift-aws-lambda-sam-dsl)